Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Analytical Model

 \subsection{Derivation of Channel Quality}

 In the downlink, the probability of a UE belonging to group $x\in\{1,2,3\}$ and receiving a good signal from BS $y\in\{1,2\}$, is defined as

-where $\gamma_{q}^{(d)}$ is the signal reception threshold for the downlink, expressed as the minimum required received power of the received signal ${J}_{x,y}^{(d)}$, and $p_{{S}_{x,y}^{(d)}}(\gamma,d_{x,y})$ is the distribution of the signal $\gamma$ received at group $x$, which is at a distance of $d_{x,y}$ from BS $y$.
-As an example, we consider an environment with path loss and shadowing, where $w_{x,y}^{(d)}$ is expressed in~\cite[Eq.
-2.25]{goldsmith_book} as
+where $\gamma_{q}^{(\mathsf{d})}$ is the signal reception threshold for the downlink, expressed as the minimum required received power of the received signal ${J}_{x,y}^{(\mathsf{d})}$, and $p_{{S}_{x,y}^{(\mathsf{d})}}(\gamma,d_{x,y})$ is the distribution of the signal $\gamma$ received at group $x$, which is at a distance of $d_{x,y}$ from BS $y$.
+As an example, we consider an environment with path loss and shadowing, where $w_{x,y}^{(\mathsf{d})}$ is expressed in~\cite[Eq.
+2.52]{goldsmith_book} as

-where $W^{(d)}$ is a unit-less constant dependent on both the antenna characteristics and an average channel attenuation, given as~\cite[Eq.
-2.41]{goldsmith_book}, $P_{t}^{(d)}$ is the BS transmitted power (which is assumed to be the same for both base stations), $d_{x,y}$ is the distance of the UE in group $x$ located furthest from BS $y$; $d_{0,x,y}^{(d)}$ is the reference distance for the BS antenna far-field; $\sigma_{\Psi}$ is the log-normal shadowing variance given in dB; $\delta$ is the path loss exponent; and the $Q$ function is defined in the usual manner as
+where $W^{(\mathsf{d})}$ is a unit-less constant dependent on both the antenna characteristics and an average channel attenuation, and for $W^{(\mathsf{d})}<1$ approximating empirical measurements and assuming omnidirectional antennas is given as~\cite[Eq.
+2.41]{goldsmith_book},

+where $\lambda$ is the wavelength of the carrier frequency; $P_{t}^{(\mathsf{d})}$ is the BS transmitted power (which is assumed to be the same for both base stations, $d_{x,y}$ is the distance of the UE in group $x$ located farthest from BS $y$; $d_{0,x,y}^{(\mathsf{d})}$ is the reference distance for the BS antenna far-field; $\sigma_{\Psi}$ is the log-normal shadowing variance given in dB; $\delta$ is the path loss exponent; and the $Q$ function is defined in the usual manner as

-In the uplink, the probability that a good signal is received by BS $y$ from a UE in group $x$ is $w_{x,y}^{(u)}$, and is expressed in the same manner as equations (\ref{eq:optage}) and (\ref{eq:wxy}), by replacing all variables having superscript $(d)$ with $(u)$, where $P_{t}^{(u)}$ denotes the UE transmission power; $W^{(u)}$ denotes the constant for the UE antenna; $d_{0,x,y}^{(u)}$ is the reference distance for the UE antenna far-field; and $\gamma_{q}^{(u)}$ is the signal reception threshold for the uplink.
+In the uplink, the probability that a good signal is received by BS $y$ from a UE in group $x$ is $w_{x,y}^{(\mathsf{u})}$, and is expressed in the same manner as equations (\ref{eq:optage}) and (\ref{eq:wxy}), by replacing all variables having superscript $(\mathsf{d})$ with $(\mathsf{u})$, where $P_{t}^{(\mathsf{u})}$ denotes the UE transmission power; $W^{(\mathsf{u})}$ denotes the constant for the UE antenna (which again can be calculated in the same manner as $W^{(\mathsf{d})}$ using (\ref{eq:w_def})); $d_{0,x,y}^{(\mathsf{u})}$ is the reference distance for the UE antenna far-field; and $\gamma_{q}^{(\mathsf{u})}$ is the signal reception threshold for the uplink.
 The downlink and uplink channel quality information governs the success rate of the connection admission process, as well as the duration of a downlink transmission.